 - Middlesex recognises a wide range of UK and overseas qualifications.
 We normally calculate UCAS tariff points from a minimum of 2 but a maximum of 3 A levels or equivalents such as BTEC qualifications.

 - Mature students with relevant work experience will be considered for entry to undergraduate programmes.

-- Over 200 courses are available and are continually evolving to meet the requirements of students, employers and industry needs.
+- Over 280 undergraduate and 170 postgraduate courses are available and are continually evolving to meet the requirements of students, employers and industry needs.
 They combine theoretical studies with practical real-world experience, to achieve academic excellence.

-- Work placements or internships are available on most courses, and students taking up a year long placement don’t pay any tuition for that year.
+- Work placements or internships are available, with some programmes offering sandwich courses which contain a work placement year in addition to the usual three years of study.
+Students taking up to a yearlong placement don’t pay any tuition for that year.

 - Mid-year intake in January is available for some programmes.

 - Work Based Learning and Professional Practice programmes are also available as well student exchange programmes such as Erasmus+.